 |Guided Independent Study||Independent study||16||1:00||16:00||10% of guided independent studies|

-The 24 period-based lectures provide basic information and overviews.
+The period-based lectures provide basic information and overviews.
 The 12 writing skills lectures furnish students with key skills required to produce degree level written work.
-Four small-group tutorials on each of the four main syllabus areas will provide opportunities for in-depth discussion and analysis based around students’ prepared presentations.
+Six small-group tutorials (on aspects of the four main syllabus areas) will provide opportunities for in-depth discussion and analysis based around students’ prepared presentations.

 The format of resits will be determined by the Board of Examiners

-An unseen examination will test written communication and students' ability to relate their knowledge to some of the main themes in the archaeology of historic periods in Britain.
+An essay and an unseen examination will test written communication skills and students' ability to relate their knowledge to some of the main themes in the archaeology of historic periods in Britain.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.